-- ii) shall be removed within 7 days of the completion of the road construction project; - shall comply with Ministry of the Environment, Conservation and Parks and Energy separation distances and must first obtain a certificate of an environmental compliance approval under the Environmental Protection Act from that Ministry; - iv) shall be located no closer to a sensitive receptor than the distance specified in the certificate of environmental compliance approval; and - v) shall be subject to the policies of section 6.4.4 of this Plan (if applicable).
+- i) is permitted to exist in any one location for a period of time not exceeding the completion of the specific road contract.
+Such period of time is limited to one (1)year unless a specific approval for a longer period has been approved by Council: - ii) shall be removed within 7 days of the completion of the road construction project; - iii) shall comply with Ministry of the Environment, Conservation and Parks separation distances and must first obtain an environmental compliance approval under the Environmental Protection Act from that Ministry; - iv) shall be located no closer to a sensitive receptor than the distance specified in the environmental compliance approval; and - v) shall be subject to the policies of section 6.4.4 of this Plan (if applicable).